9643826476/Todos-before-a-release/Google-Summer-of-Code-2017.md

 ### Other
 * Automated builds of clients matching settings of the theming app

-**__We do want to encouraged you to come up with your own project ideas and discuss them with potential mentors.
+**__We do want to encourage you to come up with your own project ideas and discuss them with potential mentors.
 Please join us on IRC or on our [forums](https://help.nextcloud.com) to discuss ideas.__**

 ## Nextcloud coordinators